 This led to a nice extension of the two-denomination-coin problem: the Chicken McNuggets problem, a particular example of a Frobenius equation.
 Zeytuncu let students determine what total numbers of nuggets were possible if they came in groups of 6, 9, and 20, and what is the largest number that is not possible.
 It turns out to be 43.
 He noted that there is no nice algebraic formula for the general question.

 The crowd then got treated by the university to a free lunch, followed by Who Wants to Be a Mathematician.

-Front, left to right: Spencer Dickhudt, Dearborn Center for Math, Science and Technology; Steven Raphael, The Roeper School; John Florn, John Glenn High School; Tyler Lazarski, Trenton High School; Hafsa Akyol, Michigan Math and Science Academy; Nicholas Poota, International Academy West; and Derek Zhu, Ann Arbor Huron High School.
+Front, left to right: Spencer Dickhudt, Dearborn Center for Math, Science and Technology; Steven Raphael, The Roeper School; John Florn, John Glenn High School; Tyler Lazarski, Trenton High School; Hafsa Akyol, Michigan Math and Science Academy (face obscured); Nicholas Poota, International Academy West; and Derek Zhu, Ann Arbor Huron High School.